frederic-perez/AmE-dictionary/data/dictionary.md

 __alloy__ _v_ :dart: (alloyed) __2__ To combine; mix. _These signs of hope are real but alloyed with the hard realities of dark days ahead._
 __allusion__ _n_
 __alma mater__ _n_ A school, college, or university at which one has studied and, usu., from which one has graduated.
 __almanac__ _n_ An annual publication devoted to the facts and statistics of a given subject.
-You might consult a sports almanac for the coming year's scheduled games, or information on your favorite (or least favorite) player.
+You might consult a sports almanac for the coming year’s scheduled games, or information on your favorite (or least favorite) player.
 __almond__ :mute:[a~~l~~mond]
 __almost surely__ _Apple almost surely will succeed in upgrading its security._
 __aloft__ _adv_ :four::hammer: _Dwyane Wade raised three fingers aloft._